IBM/kube101/workshop/Lab2/README.md

    and
    `$ bx cs workers <name-of-cluster>`

-   To verify that you're running "v2" of guestbook, look for the HTML "title" element: `<title>Guestbook - v2</title>` near the top of the output.
+   To verify that you're running "v2" of guestbook, look at the title of the page, it should now be `Guestbook - v2`

 5. If you want to undo your latest rollout, use:
    `$ kubectl rollout undo deployment/guestbook`.